-Because search optimization is often language-specific, Optimizely Search & Navigation supports multiple languages and websites.
+Because search optimization is often language-specific, Episerver Find supports multiple languages and websites.
+Specifically, you can apply best bets or related queries to one or all websites and languages.

 The following examples illustrate search optimization with multiple websites and languages.